gracieandweien/gracieandweien.github.com/thewedding/index.md

 Thanks to our friends who will be assisting and providing services on our wedding day:

 *Laura Ambrose and Erika Smith* for providing flowers for the day's events.
-They are dear friends from church, and it's so exciting that they are stepping in as our florists!
+They are dear friends from church, and it's so exciting that they are coming in as our florists!

 *Kelsey Franklin* for being our wedding coordinator -- no messing with Kelsey! :) For real now.